-Catherine Main (Program Coordinator)
+Catherine Main (Program Coordinator) Heading link

-M.Ed: University of Illinois at Chicago
+MEd, University of Illinois at Chicago

-Sarai Coba-Rodriguez, PhD, CFLE
+Sarai Coba-Rodriguez, PhD, CFLE Heading link

 Sarai Coba-Rodriguez, PhD, CFLE, is an Assistant Professor of Human Development and Learning in the Department of Educational Psychology.
 Her qualitative research focuses on how ecological context (community), individual, and family factors promote the resilience of low-income, ethnic-minority families and children’s transition from preschool to kindergarten.
 Challenging notions of dysfunction, Sarai emphasizes families’ strengths and cultural resources, and highlights the active role that low-income families play in preparing their child for school entry.
 Sarai also explores concrete ways to further enrich home-school collaboration.